Trick or Treat set for October 31

 VINTON – Young ghosts and goblins may be roaming Vinton streets the last Saturday of the month.

-During last Thursday evening’s Vinton city council members, a measure was approved to allow trick or treating from 5 to 7 p.m.
+During last Thursday evening’s Vinton city council meeting, a measure was approved to allow trick or treating from 5 to 7 p.m.
 Saturday, October 31.

-“It’s up to you to decide,” Bud Maynard, Vinton mayor, told council members but the vote, “but I think we should allow for the annual tradition to continue.”
+“It’s up to you to decide,” Bud Maynard, Vinton mayor, told council members about the vote, “but I think we should allow for the annual tradition to continue.”

 With Halloween being on a Saturday this year, Ron Hessenius, council member, suggested maybe the time could be extended beyond 7 p.m.
 Rather than extending the time, it was suggested that individuals could keep their porch lights on later than 7 p.m. if they wished.